corentindesfarges/bionicat/README.md

 - speaker.py : reads the selected text using TTS
 - sing.py : plays the MP3 file passed in parameter

+### Sensors

+- distance.py : uses the distance sensor, and emits a faster and faster sound signal when an obstacle is approaching

 ## Launching

 ### Server